gavoja/aemsync/README.md

 -w: Folder to watch; default is current.
 -i: Update interval; default is 300ms.
 -d: Enable debug mode.
+-f: Anymatch filter; any file matching the pattern will be skipped.
 ```

 ### Example